 Measurement Date: Prior calendar year and then starting in the 2nd quarter – collection period 7/1/19 through 3/31/20 using CY 2018; and then collection period 4/1/20-3/31/21 using calendar year 2019

 Includable Transactions: Gross sales on all channels including taxable, exempt, and marketplace sales

-When You Need to Register Once You Exceed the Threshold: Next transaction (state hasn’t specified)
+When You Need to Register Once You Exceed the Threshold: April 1 following the calendar year when threshold was exceeded